How Crowdsourcing is changing the world

 Just think how difficult it would have been to arrange a conversation between an English person, an American, and a Chinese person, as little as 20 years ago.
 Now forums and message boards across the web are teeming with people from different cultures, nationalities and backgrounds.

-Today we have an online community that spans the globe, that encompasses the whole diversity of human existence, and with the shared knowledge of our species accessible easily to anyone with a computer or even phone, we are doing some remarkable things.
+Today we have an online community that spans the globe, that encompasses the whole diversity of human existence, and with the shared knowledge of our species accessible easily to anyone with a computer or even phone, we are doing some remarkable things with crowdsourcing.

 History is being made every second; everything we do may one day be documented by future historians.
 Yet all the while, the ravages of time are destroying our artifacts of past times.
 The papers and scrolls that books and histories are written on will, in time, decompose; and their contents will be lost to time.